-Year-end is the time to assess your tax outlook for 2021 and make changes to your 2022 plan.
 By developing a comprehensive year-end plan, you can maximize the tax breaks currently on the books and avoid potential pitfalls.
 Remember, your CPA is here to help.

 The concepts discussed below provide only a general overview of year-end tax planning.
 It is recommended that you review your personal situation with a tax professional.